awesome-llm-papers/awesome-llm-papers.github.io/_publications/clark2021all.markdown

 title: 'All That''s ''human'' Is Not Gold: Evaluating Human Evaluation Of Generated Text'
 authors: Elizabeth Clark et al.
-conference: Arxiv
+conference: 'Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers)'
 year: 2021
-citations: 86
+citations: 88
 bibkey: clark2021all
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2107.00061'}]
-tags: [Training Techniques, Model Architecture, GPT]
+tags: [Training Techniques, Model Architecture, Evaluation, GPT]
 ---
 Human evaluations are typically considered the gold standard in natural language generation, but as models' fluency improves, how well can evaluators